LauriTahvanainen/Cyber-Security-Base-2021-Project-1/documents/flawDocumentation.md

 LINK: https://github.com/LauriTahvanainen/Cyber-Security-Base-2021-Project-1
-The application is a platform for creating proposal and then voting on those proposals.
+The application is a platform for creating proposals and then users voting on those proposals.

 ## Installation
 The project is a Python Django web application.
 To run the app locally: